Keyfactor/godaddy-caplugin/README.md

 > * If your certificate workflows mostly consist of certificate renewal, re-issuance, and revocation, the GoDaddy AnyCA Gateway REST plugin is fully supported.
 > </details>

 ## Compatibility

 The GoDaddy AnyCA Gateway REST plugin is compatible with the Keyfactor AnyCA Gateway REST 24.2 and later.

 ## Support
-The GoDaddy AnyCA Gateway REST plugin is open source and community supported, meaning that there is **no SLA** applicable.
+The GoDaddy AnyCA Gateway REST plugin is supported by Keyfactor for Keyfactor customers.
+If you have a support issue, please open a support ticket with your Keyfactor representative.
+If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.